July 8, 2019

-“This type of realistic training is designed to give our officers the knowledge, skills, and confidence necessary to resolve a terrible situation like this,” said Lt.
-Brad Jager, Training Coordinator at the RCPD.
+“This type of realistic training is designed to give our officers the knowledge, skills, and confidence necessary to resolve a terrible situation like this,” Lieutenant Brad Jager, Training Coordinator at the RCPD said.
 “We have to train ourselves so that if our officers find themselves in this position, it isn’t the first time they’ve experienced it.
 And beyond stopping the threat, we have to be able to quickly link up with fire and EMS to get help to victims as soon as possible.
 This training gives everyone, from officers to EMS to fire personnel, the opportunity to work together in a stressful environment.”

 The Riley County Police Department, as well as emergency personnel in Manhattan and Riley County, would like to extend their gratitude to USD 383 for their willingness to assist with the planning, preparation, and hosting of this training exercise.
 RCPD would also like to thank Riley County Emergency Management for their support and assistance.